D2-mods/D2-Mira/d2-mira/readme.txt

 ==================================================
 v4.0
 - Rewrote chunks of the install files.
 - Several NPCs will have dialogue, related to gaining items from this mod.
-In total, 4 NPCs from IWDEE, 8 from IWD2, and 1 from BGEE will have additional lines.
+In total, 2 NPCs from BGEE/SoD, 2 from BG2EE, 6 from IWDEE, and 8 from IWD2 will have additional lines.
+- Added a few Journal entries, where it makes sense.
-- Added full support for classic IWD1
+- Added full support for classic IWD1.
+Dialogue and gaining items are identical to IWDEE.
+A couple items are slightly different, due to engine differences (i.e. Big Metal Unit doesn't change animation).
-- Added support for BG2EE and Black Pits 1&2 (see components section)
+- Added support for BG2EE and Black Pits 1&2.
 - All components are now installable on BGEE, BG2EE, and EET.

 - Changes for IWDEE and IWD2:
 	- The Big Metal Unit now requires trading in the 3 pantaloons (does not cost gold).
 	- The Pulse Ammunitions are now gained through dialogue.
 The better versions also require trading in an earlier Pulse Ammo.
-NOTE: Party must have the Big Metal Rod to get the Pulse Ammo dialogues.
+(NOTE: Party must have the Big Metal Rod to get the Pulse Ammo dialogues.)
-	- IWDEE: Some items needed for upgrades may be added to HoW, but only if not previously obtained.
-	- IWD2: Some items are now obtainable from more than one NPC (can only get an item once).
+	- Some items are now obtainable from more than one NPC (can only get an item once).
 	- Costs a lot less gold to get all items now (still expensive, but not as much as before).

 - Changes for BGEE:
 	- Pulse (prototype) is now gained through dialogue.
+	- Big Metal Rod is only available after you learn it exists.
-	- Big Metal Rod and Pulse (prototype) are now in SoD as well, but only if not previously gained.
+	- Rod and Pulse (prototype) will be in SoD if not already obtained.

+- Added BG2EE support:
+	- Core items are still gained the same way as in the unmodded game.
+	- Scorcher and Frag Grenade are changed to the revised versions, by default.
+	- Pulse (prototype) and an extra Big Metal Rod are obtainable in SoA.
+	- Golden Pantaloons are in SoA, even if not importing from BG1.
+	- Pulse III is obtainable in ToB (requires a lesser Pulse Ammo).

 - Item changes:
 	- EEs: All ammo types given Silver and Cold Iron properties.
 For BGEE, this means that Pulse (prototype) will be able to hit all the different werewolf enemies.
-Doesn't affect anything in IWDEE (unmodded).
+Doesn't affect anything in IWDEE unmodded.
-	- Silver Pantaloons: Reduced base price from 20000 to 10000.
+	- Adjusted base price of several items.
 	- Big Metal Rod: Changed to +5 enchantment.
 This is only relevant if using a tweak that makes launcher enchantment apply to attacks.
 	- Minor text edits.